Autonomous coding for Claude Code · v0.14.1

 /spec-review | Parallel PRD review — gaps, risks, ambiguity; + Codex adversarial pass (optional) | 6 reviewers |

-/plan | Architecture + implementation design (incl. wave-sequencer for data-contract precedence) | 7 designers |
+/blueprint | Architecture + implementation design (incl. wave-sequencer for data-contract precedence).
+Renamed from /plan 2026-05-12 — /plan belongs to Claude Code's built-in plan-mode now, not to MonsterFlow. | 7 designers |

-/check | Last gate before code — validates the plan; + Codex adversarial pass (optional) | 5 validators |
+/check | Last gate before code — validates the design; + Codex adversarial pass (optional) | 6 validators |

 /build | Parallel execution with verification discipline; + Codex implementation review (optional) | Superpowers |